 I've been tattooing since February of 2013.
 I'm based in Atlanta, GA but travelling full time for work.
-I have set for myself a goal to tattoo in all fifty states by September 2019.
+After two years travelling full time, I am now working permanently at 1920 Tattoo in Helen, GA.

 Before I started tattooing, I never worked a single job for more than about six months.
 I did everything from construction to math tutoring.
 The thing in me that says, "man, I've gotta get out of here," is extra strong.
 I get tired of the same commute--I love to drive, but I get tired of the same road.
 When I run, it's always a loop.
 I can't stomach an out and back for whatever reason.
 On a whim one afternoon--before the internet had infiltrated cellphones, before Waze, before Google Maps, in the day of the trusty atlas--John Zimmerman and I bought a case of Sugar Free Red Bull and drove US-41 from Murfreesboro, Tennessee to Chicago.
 We drove there and back in a straight shot.
 We came back a different way.
 I'm not really sure how we made it back.
 There was no GPS, and there were no signs marking any of the roads we took through Kentucky.
 Right out of high school, I went up and down the East Coast with a couple of different bands, and that was a great time.